ihsankarami/logic-ihsan-karami/README.md

 ### Task:

-Inside the repository, open the index.js and solve the logic problems provided.
+Inside the repository, open the files and solve the logic problems provided.

 ### Instructions:

-- Write your solutions in the provided file and ensure that they are functional.
+- Write your solutions in the provided files and ensure that they are functional.
 - Include comments where necessary to explain your approach.

 ## GoodLuck! 🍀